The Bob and Sheri Show: History

 In September 1998, the number of stations reached 17.
 Except for Durango, Colorado, all of these were in the eastern United States.
 Fayetteville, North Carolina was the fifth of the markets where the show competed with John Boy and Billy.

-By 2003, the show was on 63 stations, with markets that included Presque Isle, Maine, Santa Rosa, California, Yuma, Arizona and Eugene, Oregon.
+By 2003, the show was on 63 stations, with markets that included Presque Isle, Maine, Santa Rosa, California, Yuma, Arizona, and Eugene, Oregon.

 The debut of personal people meters in 2010 meant changes for the show.
 Other stations succeeded with more music and less talk, so the show was adding music and cutting down on time spent with callers.
 Not all listeners accepted the changes.

 After Radio One purchased flagship station WLNK in November 2020, the company decided to drop Bob and Sheri in April 2021.
 NOW!
-Media, which bought the show from former WLNK owner Entercom in 2017, will continue to distribute it.
-About 70 stations air the show and is available through podcast as well.
+Media, which bought the show from former WLNK owner Entercom in 2017, continues to distribute it.
+About 70 stations air the show and it is available through podcast as well.
 The move by WLNK led to significant fan protests.
 On May 17, Bob and Sheri are scheduled to move to WKQC in Charlotte.
 As a result of the COVID-19 pandemic, the pair were doing the show from home, but WKQC owner Beasley Broadcast Group was expected to have the show originate from their studios.

+Lacey announced he would retire at the end of January 2025 and spend more time with his family.
+Lamar, Max, and Kary Bowser will continue to be a part of the show.